sxaxmz/PandasGPTAgent/README.md

 This tool utilizies powerful GPT model along with utilization of LangChain Agent to create a friendly UI to improve the experience and facilitate the usage of GPT models over various data files such as CSV, XLSX, or XLS.

-This tool acts as a prototype to demonstrate the capabilities of what can be implemented which can be integrated/embedded into exisitng systems.

-This tool is the first UI prototype created for any Pandas Agent available for public.
+This tool is the first UI prototype created for any Pandas Agent available for public to demonstrate the capabilities of what can be implemented.
+The focus here is on defining and extracting data from PandasGPT Agent to be integrated or embedded into existing systems.

-View the tool UI components from [here]().
+View the tool UI components from [here](https://sxaxmz-pandasgptagent-app-prz2p4.streamlit.app/).
 <br>

 #### Abilities: